 - Health insurance premiums: Self-employed workers may be able to deduct what they pay for medical insurance for themselves and their family.

 "You may be surprised about what is tax-deductible," Greene-Lewis said.
 "For example, advertising helps people make money, but it's also a big deduction for people."

 As a self-employed professional, you won't have access to any corporate-backed benefits.
 While you're not required by law to have things like a retirement plan, for instance, other benefits, like health insurance, are absolutely imperative.
 Under the Affordable Care Act (ACA), you must purchase a health care plan before the beginning of the next tax season to avoid tax penalties.

 Without coverage, you could owe 2.5 percent of your household income or a maximum of the total yearly premium for the national-average price of a Bronze plan under the ACA.
 This could mean a penalty of $695 per adult, or a maximum of $2,085.
 For more information on benefits for the self-employed, visit this Business News Daily guide.

-The key to being prepared for your tax obligations is to keep track of your expenses all year round.
-Don't wait until the last minute to add up all of your expenses, Greene-Lewis said.
-She advised using an accounting software package to help you track of what you're earning and spending.
+The key to being prepared for your tax obligations is to keep track of your expenses year round.
+Don't wait until the last minute to add up all your expenses, Greene-Lewis said.
+She advised using an accounting software package to help you track what you're earning and spending.

 The information above is intended as a basic guide for self-employed individuals.
-If you're self-employed and unsure about your taxes, seek the help of an accounting professional.
+If you're self-employed and have questions about your taxes, seek the help of an accounting professional.